e-Invoicing in UAE: Key Requirements, Implementation Timeline & Latest Updates

 2. Map ERP Data to Standard Fields: Each e-invoice requires specific information such as seller/buyer details, VAT registration number, item description, taxable amount, VAT rate, total invoice value, etc. The ASP ensures your ERP is aligned with this data dictionary and maps the captured fields correctly.
 You must also capture the buyer’s Participant Identifier (End Point ID) where available (0235 + 10-digit TIN).

-3. Convert to Required Format: Once details are entered in your ERP, the ASP’s core system converts the invoice into the mandatory digital format (XML) using approved standards like UBL or Peppol PINT-AE.
+3. Convert to Required Format: After putting invoice details into the ERP system, the ASP changes the invoice into the special digital format called XML.
+It uses approved formats like UBL or Peppol PINT-AE.

-5. Real-Time Transmission: The ASP then transmits the invoice simultaneously to
+5. Real-Time Transmission: The ASP then sends the invoice at the same time to:

 • The FTA’s e-Billing system, for monitoring and compliance.
 (Tax Data reporting with electronic confirmation)